 By the capstone unit at third year, students are ready to engage with a wider range of methodologies and to dig deeply into a topic of their own choosing, crafting a research project in close consultation with staff.
 For those who choose to go on to honours, the capstone offers a taste of the kind what that kind of independent work will be like.

 Those students who pursue honours will find the experience of designing an original research project of larger scale and working one-on-one with staff a satisfying and enriching endeavour that pushes their skills to a new level.

 Postgraduate students are welcomed into a stimulating community of scholars.
 Areas of particular strength include Australian history, the social history of war, urban history, medical history, and the history of colonialism and decolonisation.
 Regular seminars are held, giving staff, postgraduate students and visitors the opportunity to present their current research and learn of the research of others.
 An annual postgraduate conference provides an opportunity to hone presentation skills and benefit from feedback from fellow postgraduate students and staff.

 Historical Studies Graduate Research is part of the Arts Graduate Research Program.

 Monash is among the leading centres for historical research in Australia.
-We are known widely for our scholarship in several distinctive areas which include:
+We are known widely for our scholarship in several areas which include:

 - Memory, history and community

-- Gender and sexuality
+- Colonialism and decolonisation

-- Colonialism and race
+- War and society